Kongloner/SegFinder/README.md

 chmod +x SegFinder/SegFinder.sh
 ```
 ### **⚙️ Using the Singularity Image to Install Dependencies (Optional)**
-To simplify the setup process, we have prepared a **pre-built Singularity image** that includes the complete runtime environment required to execute the entire workflow.
+To simplify the setup process, we have prepared a **pre-built Singularity image (3.5.X)** that includes the complete runtime environment required to execute the entire workflow.
 Users can utilize this image directly without the need to manually install complex dependencies, effectively allowing you to **skip steps 2 and 3** below.

 To pull and use the Singularity image, run the following commands:
 ```shell